 You are allowed to use any set of graduation requirements that were approved from the time of your enrollment at Truman until the time you graduate.
 When applying for graduation, you will be asked which year's General Bulletin contains the program under which you want to graduate.

-5.1 Degree Worksheets
+6.1 Checking Your Degree Progress

 Use a degree worksheet to plan your courses.
-You may locate a degree worksheet for your major at catalog.truman.edu/.
+You may locate a degree worksheet for your major at catalog.truman.edu.
+There are also sample four-year plans at excellence.truman.edu.